aliciak02/Forensic-Artifact-Recovery-from-Disk-Image/README.md

 ## Ethical and Legal Considerations

 This repository contains the project report and forensic artifacts from a disk image as part of a digital forensics investigation.
-The project was conducted for academic purposes and was performed on a disk image to recover forensic artifacts and reconstruct user activity, following established forensic methods and evidence handling procedures.
+The project was conducted for academic purposes and involved recovering and analyzing forensic artifacts to reconstruct user activity, following established forensic methods.
+The disk image itself was never modified.

+Artificial Intelligence was used as a supportive tool to assist with organizing data, but all analyses and interpretations were performed and verified manually.
+This approach ensured both efficiency and accuracy while maintaining ethical handling of the digital evidence.
+All materials in this repository are provided for educational purposes only and should not be used for illegal or unauthorized activities.

 ## License